3+2/2+3 Diagonal Pentatonics

 In this post we explore a simple system that enables you to map diagonal pentatonic fingerings that run through the whole length of the fretboard.

 A Pentatonic is a five-note scale.
 The fact that it has only five notes creates a very interesting fingering possibility: By using just 2 string fragments with 3 notes on one of them and 2 on the other, you can cover the whole scale on just two strings.
-You can then repeat the same 2-string pattern on the next pair of strings, and then the next, creating a very easy to learn 3-octave diagonal fingering.

 However, there is one problem with all this: Putting 3 notes of a pentatonic scale on just one string requires in most cases a very big stretch.
 Combine that with the need for a big horizontal shift for each string pair and you get fingerings that are not very practical.
 Here is an example: